 Innovation by Norms and Standards

-The INS-Project “Innovations by Norms and Standards” having been initiated by the Federal Ministry of Economics and Technology in mid-2006 as a long-term, special project, supports the developers and researchers to precociously consider standardization aspects in research and development projects, to implement research results in specification and standards in the scope of high-technology, thus creating competitive advantages for Germany.
+The INS-Project “Innovations by Norms and Standards” having been initiated by the Federal Ministry of Economics and Technology in mid-2006 as a long-term, special project, supports the developers and researchers to precociously consider standardisation aspects in research and development projects, to implement research results in specification and standards in the scope of high-technology, thus creating competitive advantages for Germany.

 Innovation by Norms and Standards – Completed Projects